The Witten equation and its virtual fundamental cycle: Introduction

-It turns out to be notionally convenient to map the above virtual cycle into $H_*(\MM^{rig}_{g,k,W}, \Q)$ even though it is not a subspace of the latter in any way.
+It turns out to be notionally convenient to map the above virtual cycle from $H_*(\MMr_{g,k}(\kappa_{j_1}, \dots, \kappa_{j_k}),\Q)$ into $H_*(\MMr_{g,k}(\gamma_{j_1}\dots, \gamma_{j_k}),\Q)$, even though the former is not a subspace of the latter in any way.
 This is the first step of our construction.
 We have not yet seen the cohomology data we hope for.
 Then, a crucial new phenomenon comes into play when we study how the above virtual cycle changes when we vary the perturbation.
-It turns out that the above virtual cycle {\it does} depends on the perturbation.
+It turns out that the above virtual cycle {\it does} depend on the perturbation.
 It will change when $W_0$ fails to be strongly regular.
-The "wall crossing formula" proved in Theorem \ref{crl-cobo-sing} shows the following \emph{quantum Picard-Lefschetz theorem}:
+The ``wall crossing formula" proved in Theorem \ref{crl-cobo-sing} shows the following \emph{quantum Picard-Lefschetz theorem}:

-\begin{thm} When $W_0$ varies, $[\MM^{rig}_{g,k,W}(\kappa_{j_1}, \cdots, \kappa_{j_k})]^{vir}$ transforms in the same way as the so called Lefschetz thimble $S_{j_i}$ attached to the critical point $k_{j_i}$. \end{thm}
+\begin{thm} When $W_0$ varies, $[\MMr_{g,k}(\kappa_{j_1}, \dots, \kappa_{j_k})]^{vir}$ transforms in the same way as the so called Lefschetz thimble $S_{j_i}$ attached to the critical point $k_{j_i}$. \end{thm}

 The ``wall crossing formula'' of the above virtual cycle can be neatly packaged into the following formula.
-Let $\tilde{S_i}$ be the set of dual Lefschetz thimbles.
+Let $\{\tilde{S_i}\}$ be a basis for the space of dual Lefschetz thimbles.
 To simplify the notation, we assume that there is only one marked point with the orbifold decoration $\gamma$.
-Then, wall crossing formula of $[\MMr_{g,1,W}(\kappa_i)]^{vir}$ shows precisely that
+Then, the wall crossing formula of $[\MMr_{g,1}(\kappa_i)]^{vir}$ shows precisely that

-viewed as a class in $H_*(\MM^{rig}_{g,1,W}(\gamma), \Q)\otimes H_{N_{\gamma}}(\C^{N_{\gamma}}_{\gamma}, W^{\infty}_{\gamma}, \Q)$ is independent of the perturbation.
+viewed as a class in $H_*(\MMr_{g,1}(\gamma), \Q)\otimes H_{N_{\gamma}}(\C^{N_{\gamma}}, W^{\infty}_{\gamma}, \Q)$, is independent of the perturbation.
 Now, we define

 The above definition can be generalized with multiple marked points in an obvious way.
-It is obvious that
+It is clear that